aqtq314/AlphaZero/README.md

 # AlphaZero
 A Keras implementation of Google's AlphaZero project on tic-tac-toe, connect-four and reversi.
-One can add other games by just providing rules and hyperparameters for training.
+One can add other games by providing rules and hyperparameters for training.

 ## Dependencies
-python >= 3.5
+* python >= 3.5
-numpy
+* numpy
-Keras with TensorFlow backend
+* Keras with TensorFlow backend

 ## Usage
 ```